codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-slack-bot-to-production.md

 To demonstrate how to deploy a Node.js Slack Bot with Code Capsules, we’ve provided an example bot which you can find on the [Code Capsules GitHub repository](https://github.com/codecapsules-io/slackbot).

-Sign in to GitHub, and fork the example bot repository by clicking “Fork” at the top-right of your screen and selecting your GitHub account as the destination.
+Sign in to GitHub, and fork the example bot repository by clicking "Fork" at the top-right of your screen and selecting your GitHub account as the destination.

 ## Create a Space for your Bot

-Log in to your Code Capsules account and navigate to the “Spaces” tab.
-Once there, click the “Create A New Space For Your Apps” button.
+Log in to your Code Capsules account and navigate to the "Spaces" tab.
+Once there, click the "Create A New Space For Your Apps" button.

-Follow the prompts, choosing your region and giving your Space a name, then click “Create Space”.
+Follow the prompts, choosing your region and giving your Space a name, then click "Create Space".

 ![space name](../assets/deployment/express/space-name.png)

 ## Link to GitHub

-To link to GitHub, click your profile image at the top right of the Code Capsules screen and find the “GitHub” button under “GitHub Details”.
+To link to GitHub, click your profile image at the top right of the Code Capsules screen and find the "GitHub" button under "GitHub Details".

 ![GitHub button](../assets/deployment/express/git-button.png)

-Click the “GitHub” button, select your GitHub username, and do the following in the dialog box that appears:
+Click the "GitHub" button, select your GitHub username, and do the following in the dialog box that appears:

-1. Select “Only Select Repositories”.
+1. Select "Only Select Repositories".
 2. Choose the GitHub repository we forked.
-3. Press “Install & Authorize”.
+3. Press "Install & Authorize".

 ![Install & authorize github](../assets/deployment/express/github-integration.png)

 ## Add Repository to Team

-Select “Team Settings” in the top navigation bar to switch to the Team Settings tab.
+Select "Team Settings" in the top navigation bar to switch to the Team Settings tab.

-Click on the “Modify” button under the “Team Repos” section.
-An “Edit Team Repos” screen will slide in from the right.
-Click “Add” next to the bot repo, and then “Confirm”.
+Click on the "Modify" button under the "Team Repos" section.
+An "Edit Team Repos" screen will slide in from the right.
+Click "Add" next to the bot repo, and then "Confirm".
 All the Spaces in your Team will now have access to this repo.

 ![Edit Team Repos](../assets/deployment/python/team-repos.gif)